Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Barbra Streisand was up next to present a special Oscar® to Robert Redford.
 The award was given to pay tribute to his work as an actor, director, producer and creator of the Sundance Film Festival.

-Now it's time for Best Actress.
-Russell Crowe came out to present the award to Halle Berry.
+Now it’s time for Best Actress.
+Russell Crowe came out to present the award to Monster’s Ball’s Halle Berry, the first African-American to win Best Actress.
 Berry was crying, the press room let out a big yell.
 She initially seemed unable to talk through the tears.
-She dedicated the moment to Dorothy Dandridge, Diahann Carroll and other African-American actresses of the past and Jada Pinkett-Smith and other African-American actresses of the present and future for being able to walk through the door that she had now opened.
-She also thanked role model Oprah Winfrey and mentor Warren Beatty.

 When Whoopi Goldberg came back from the commercial break, she said how proud she was that Halle Berry had kicked down the color door for actresses.
 She also said she was proud of Redford and the films that did well in her 'hood, like The Way We Was, The Stang and Bitch Cassidy.
 She then introduced the clip for A Beautiful Mind.

 Time for Best Director and the presenter is Mel Gibson, a winner in that category himself.
-And the Oscar® goes to...Ron Howard for A Beautiful Mind.
-Ron Said he'd played this moment in his head a thousand times over the years.
+And the Oscar® goes to…Ron Howard for A Beautiful Mind.
+Ron said he’d played this moment in his head a thousand times over the years.
 He paid thanks for so many years spent in this business.
-He also thanked his friend and business partner, Brian Grazer and his cast members Jennifer Connelly and Russell Crowe.
+He also thanked his friend and business partner, Brian Grazer, and his cast members Jennifer Connelly and Russell Crowe.

 And now it's time for Tom Hanks to present Best Picture.
 And the Oscar® goes to A Beautiful Mind.
 Brian Grazer said he felt the story was personal to him and that winning an award for it was a miracle.
 He said he couldn't find a closer friend or better partner than Ron Howard.
 He also thanked the "profound" Russell Crowe and the "sublime" Jennifer Connelly.

-Well, that's it for the 74th Annual Academy Awards.
-Don't forget to take a peek at our red carpet photos or quotable quotes.
+Well, that’s it for the 74th Annual Academy Awards.
+Don’t forget to take a peek at our red carpet photos() or quotable quotes.

 ACADEMY AWARDS®, OSCAR(S)®, OSCAR NIGHT™ and OSCAR® design mark are the trademarks and service marks, and the OSCAR© statuette the copyrighted property, of the Academy of Motion Picture Arts and Sciences.